graememcc/funkierJS/docs/markdown/byCategory.md

 Takes two objects, source and dest, and copies all enumerable properties from source into dest.
 Properties from source's prototype chain are not copied.
 Any extant properties with the same name are overwritten.
 Returns the modified dest object.
-All properties are shallow-copied: in other words, if 'foo' is a property of source whose value is an object, then afterwards source.foo === dest.foo will be true.
+All properties are shallow-copied: in other words, if `foo` is a property of source whose value is an object, then afterwards `source.foo === dest.foo` will be true.

 #### Examples ####
     var a = funkierJS.createObject({bar: 1});